Banana Cream Cheesecake Bars

 This post may contain affiliate links.
 Please read our disclosure policy.

 This creamy no-bake cheesecake makes the perfect summer dessert!
-With a buttery Nilla Wafer crumb crust, this recipe takes classic banana pudding and gives it a little more structure, making it an ideal item for bake sales or book clubs.
 It’s quick to whip up, with no baking required, but still elegant enough to impress your friends when you set the plate out on the table.
+The cheesecake filling has the perfect amount of banana flavor.
+The hardest part of making this is having to wait for the chill time.

 What You’ll Need